TobBot2/BusinessMonkey/README.md

 We also added a fog system to add atmosphere in confined spaces.
 The effect dynamically activates when the player enters certain close-cornered areas and is disabled otherwise.
 <img width="1104" alt="Screenshot 2024-12-03 at 10 37 55 PM" src="https://github.com/user-attachments/assets/44470434-0e04-46db-bd9b-f0c87e8ef8f2">

-Ambient Occlusion and Shadows have buggy implementations at this point, and bloom filter we couldn't get to in time.

 ## Sound
-Though we did not get around to fully fleshing our game out with sound, we incorporated some aspects by adding ambient sound and by giving a collect sound when the player picks up a coin, and will implement sounds for player movement, taking damage, and fire burning.
+Though we did not get around to fully fleshing our game out with sound, we incorporated some aspects by adding ambient sound and by giving a collect sound when the player picks up a coin.
+We also added sound for when player takes damage, and will implement sounds for player movement and localized fire burning.

 ## Member Contributions